 Impairment Ratings are performed by doctors in anticipation of claim closure.
-The rating is the doctor apply the PPD rules to your L&I accepted medical conditions.
-They are usually found in an IME report or your physicians final report.
+The rating is the doctor applying the PPD rules to your L&I accepted medical conditions.
+These impairment ratings are usually found in an IME report or your physicians final report.

 Be careful of IME’s.
-These often produce unfriendly and unfair impairment ratings.
+They often produce unfriendly and unfair impairment ratings.
 Learn about IME’s at Independent Medical Examinations.

-The award charts is where the impairment rating is converted into dollars.
-These charts change every year on July 1.
-Look at the date of your injury to pick the correct year.
+The award charts convert the impairment ratings into dollars.
+These charts change each year on July 1.
+Look at your date of injury then pick the correct chart by looking at the right year.